LUMII-Syslab/HEX-deep/README.md

 There is no input data (such as games), the network plays against an older version of itself to get better at the game.

-There is a baseline Deep Learning solver for Hex we are trying to improve upon https://arxiv.org/abs/2104.03113
+There is a description of another baseline Deep Learning solver for Hex we are trying to improve upon https://arxiv.org/abs/2104.03113 (code: https://github.com/andyljones/boardlaw )

 # Setup